Adrian Tan: Career

 While an undergraduate law student at NUS, Tan wrote the novels The Teenage Textbook (1988) and The Teenage Workbook (1989), which became bestsellers that sold over 50,000 copies.
 The Teenage Textbook was also made into a stage play by The Necessary Stage in 1997; a film in 1998, which topped the box office in Singapore for four weeks; a 2017 musical titled The Teenage Textbook Musical; and a 2021 TV series on Channel 5.
-In 2015, The Teenage Textbook was listed by The Business Times as one of the top 10 English Singapore books from 1965–2015.
-Tan also was a consultant for the Channel 5 television legal drama, The Pupil.
+In 2015, The Teenage Textbook was listed by The Business Times as one of the top 10 English Singapore books from 1965 to 2015.
+Tan also was a consultant for the Channel 5 television legal drama The Pupil.
+Tan was invited to a National Library Board festival but later boycotted it over the board's decision to withdraw from its libraries children's books that depicted same-sex families.

 After graduating from NUS with a Bachelor of Laws degree, Tan began his legal career in 1991 at Drew and Napier, a large Singaporean firm.
 He initially practiced conveyancing law, but switched over to litigation thereafter, where he worked under Davinder Singh.
 In 1999, Tan left Drew for a two-year stint as general counsel of a technology firm, following which he returned to Drew.
 Eventually, after 22 years at Drew, Tan left to work for Stamford Law (now Morgan Lewis Stamford) in 2013.
-In 2018, Tan resigned from Stamford to work at TSMP Law.
-Tan practices litigation, and specialises in intellectual property, information technology, real estate, and shareholder oppression disputes.
-He is also the honorary counsel of the Singapore Association of the Visually Handicapped, a member of the boards of the Law Society Pro Bono Services, Maxwell Chambers, and Arts House Limited, and was previously a member of the Speak Good English Movement committee.
+In 2018, Tan resigned from Stamford to work at TSMP Law Corporation.
+Tan practiced litigation, and specialised in intellectual property, information technology, real estate, and shareholder oppression disputes.
+He was also the honorary counsel of the Singapore Association of the Visually Handicapped, where he advocated for voting rights for the blind.
+He was also a member of the boards of the Law Society Pro Bono Services, Maxwell Chambers, and Arts House Limited, and was a member of the Speak Good English Movement committee.